maciejmikosik/testory/doc/tutorial.md

 Stubbing will be only effective for specified instance of mock, method and equal arguments.

- - Void method can be stubbed to "just return" using `willReturn(null)`
+ - void method can be stubbed to "just return" using `willReturn(null)`
+ - returning object incompatible with method return type causes `TestoryException` upon invocation
+ - throwing throwable incompatible with method declaration causes `TestoryException` upon invocation

 ### Verifying